Queensland Murray-Darling Basin

 The Murray–Darling Basin is home to Australia's most significant river system, and covers parts of Queensland, New South Wales, Victoria, South Australia, and the Australian Capital Territory.

 The Queensland Murray–Darling Basin (QMDB) comprises the Border Rivers, Moonie, Condamine and Balonne, Nebine, Warrego, and Paroo catchments.

 Along with the Commonwealth government, we are working to manage the water resources of the QMDB in a way that best meets social, economic and environmental needs.

-The Basin Plan provides a framework to manage the water resources of the basin, and sets out reductions in water diversions for basin catchments
+The Murray–Darling Basin Plan (Basin Plan) provides a framework to manage the water resources of the basin, and sets out reductions in water diversions for basin catchments.

-The Plan requires basin states to undertake monitoring and reporting as well as prepare Commonwealth-accredited water resource plans.
-Read about Queensland’s role in the plan and how our State water resource plans will be reviewed and updated by 2019.
+The Basin Plan requires Basin States to undertake monitoring and reporting as well as prepare Commonwealth-accredited water resource plans.
+Read about Queensland's role in the plan and how our State water plans will be reviewed and updated by 2019.

 You can contact us via email: email@example.com